Josef Wagner (composer): Music

-He is best known for his 1893 march "Unter dem Doppeladler" (Op.
+Wagner is best known for his 1893 march "Unter dem Doppeladler" (Op.
 159) or "Under the Double Eagle", referring to the double eagle in the coat of arms of Austria-Hungary.
 The march became a favourite part of the repertoire of American composer and bandleader John Philip Sousa, whose band recorded it three times.
 The piece was the official regimental march of Austrian Artillery Regiment Number 2 until its dissolution in 2007.
+Below are some notable published works: